Nanocavity enhanced photon coherence of solid-state quantum emitters operating up to 30 K: Discussion

 \section{Discussion}

 In the results section, the temperature dependence of the ZPL fraction and ZPL coherence ($T_2/2T_1$) were measured in the range of 4 - 30 K. In this range, it was found that the ZPL fraction decayed almost linearly from 0.937 to 0.7, whilst $T_2/2T_1$ decreases from 0.961 to 0.798 with the gradient increasing at higher $T$.
-Fig. \ref{fig:comparison}(a) presents a comparison of our measurements of $T_2/2T_1$ vs. $T$ to previous results obtained by measuring two photon interference visibility through a spectral filter that removes the PSB component \footnote{We note that as previously discussed in section \ref{sec:Results}, such two photon interference measurements are not sensitive to dephasing processes that can occur on longer timescales.
+Recalling Eq. \ref{eq:V}, we note that $T_2/2T_1$ is equivalent to the indistinguishability of photons emitted through the ZPL, as would be measured in a two photon interference experiment with a spectral filter that removes the PSB component.
+Using this fact, Fig. \ref{fig:comparison}(a) presents a comparison of ZPL indistinguishability between our measurements of $T_2/2T_1$ vs. $T$ and equivalent previous two photon interference experiments \footnote{We note that as previously discussed in section \ref{sec:Results}, such two photon interference measurements are not sensitive to dephasing processes that can occur on longer timescales.
 As such, for comparison in Fig. \ref{fig:comparison} we have plotted our polaron model both with (light green solid line) and without (dark green solid line) the small non-thermal pure dephasing that was inferred in Figs. \ref{fig:g1}(d-f).}.
 Thoma et al. \cite{PhysRevLett.116.033601} and Gerhardt et al. \cite{PhysRevB.97.195432} (grey triangles and blue inverted triangles respectively in Fig. \ref{fig:comparison}(a)) consider QDs without any significant Purcell enhancement, therefore it is unsurprising that their values for $T_2/2T_1$ rapidly fall away from those measured here (green diamonds) as $T$ increases.
-For comparison, at $T = 30~K$, Thoma et al. \cite{PhysRevLett.116.033601} measure $T_2/2T_1 = 0.39$, half the value measured here.
+For comparison, at $T = 30~\mathrm{K}$, Thoma et al. \cite{PhysRevLett.116.033601} measure $T_2/2T_1 = 0.39$, half the value measured here.